 About Me

-I'm just a mother of 1 (plus one on the way!) that's trying to lead a greener life for me and my family.
-We live in the mid-western U.S. in a modest house (that needs a lot of work!) and our three cats.
-It's currently just our little family of 3 (plus cats), but we are expecting our second child, Squiggle, this coming July.
+I'm just a mother of 2 that's trying to lead a greener life for me and my family.
+We live in the mid-western U.S. in a modest house (that needs a lot of work!) with our two cats and six chickens.

-My husband is a medical massage therapist, but has started going back to school to take a slightly different route.
+My husband is a medical massage therapist.
 He's a great hands-on worker (no pun intended!) and can fix pretty much anything around the house.
 Oh, before you even ask, yes.
-He DOES cloth diaper our son.
-Yes, he's also awesome at it.
+He did cloth diaper our children.
+Yes, he's was also awesome at it.

 I was always "green" at heart, but I wasn't what you would call a "crunchy" mom..... at least, it didn't start out that way!
 I knew I wanted to cloth diaper our child(ren) because it was best for their skin (and our pocket book!).
 It did turn into quite the obsession, however, and that was our introduction to many more "green" things.